lastime1650/Windows_Kernel_Based_GAMEHACKING_Season_2/README.md

 >
 > These measures are intended to prevent CR3 modulation of anti-cheats.
 >
-> However, it may not work, because if the anti-cheat driver first controls CR3 at the time of OS boot, a deeper level of logic is needed.

-> [!NOTE]
-> ### (2025-08-22 - 03:40(UTC +09:00) ) — * "Kernel Based Pointer Scanner is opened !"*
-> I have implemented a "pointer scanner" that works on a kernel basis in version 2 of this season
->
 > **Theory**
 > CR3 Brute-Forcing Basic Principle
 >